-- Priority Screening & Consent Form under EUA (pdf)
+- COVID-19 Vaccination Screening & Consent Form under EUA (English)

 - COVID-19 Vaccination Consent under Emergency Use Authorization (Spanish)